-In 2013, I became editorial director of the trailblazing site Feministing, where I have written about a range of feminist topics—including abortion stigma, rape culture, masculinity, sex, economic justice, and occasionally my favorite TV shows—since 2009.
-I have also been a fellow at Mother Jones magazine and an online columnist at Pacific Standard.
-My work has appeared in publications like HuffPost, Cosmopolitan.com, Bitch Magazine, TheAtlantic.com, as well as the anthology The Feminist Utopia Project.
+Maya was editorial director of the trailblazing site Feministing, where she covered a range of feminist topics—including abortion stigma, rape culture, masculinity, economic justice, and pop culture—since 2009.
+Formerly a fellow at Mother Jones magazine and a columnist at Pacific Standard, she has written for outlets like Scientific American, Slate, Cosmopolitan, HuffPost, The Atlantic, and Teen Vogue, among others, and contributed to the anthology The Feminist Utopia Project.

 Before becoming a full-time writer, Maya worked at the National Institute for Reproductive Health.
 She received her B.A. from Carleton College in 2008.
 A Minnesota native, she is currently based in Portland, Oregon.

 Email: mayadusenbery [at] gmail [dot] com | Twitter: @mayadusenbery